bowenliang123/dify-plugin-random/README.md

 ### Random Prime Number:

 - Generate a random prime number in the given range of [ lower_bound, upper bound ] .
+- Input:
+    - `lower_bound` and `upper_bound`: The range of random prime number to generate.
+Either integer or float is accepted.
 - Output: A prime number, or `NaN` if no prime number is found.

 ### Random UUID: